purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Model-Evaluation/underfitting-overfitting.md

 ![High Bias](straight_line_bias.png)

+High bias can lead to models that underperform because they fail to capture the complexity of the data.
 ## Variance

 Variance measures the model's sensitivity to small fluctuations in the training dataset.
 A high variance model, such as a decision tree before adding constraints, is overly complex and captures noise along with the signal, often resulting in overfitting.
-A high variance model has too much sensitivity and it will definitely pick up any small differences in the data, so when work with small dataset, variance is a concern.
+A high variance model has too much sensitivity and it will definitely pick up any small differences in the data, so when working with small datasets, variance is a concern.

 ![High Variance](squiggly_line_variance.png)

+High variance can lead to models that perform exceptionally well on training data but fail to generalize to new data.

 ## Bias-Variance Tradeoff
 There is a tradeoff between bias and variance.
 An overly simple model (high bias) may underfit, failing to capture important patterns.
 Conversely, an overly complex model (high variance) may overfit, capturing noise instead of the underlying pattern.

+Striking the right balance between bias and variance is essential for developing robust models that perform well on both training and unseen data.

 ### Training vs. Testing Error